-Low buns always fit the category of go-to professional hairstyles because they look chic and are suitable for any work setting.
+Low bun always fit the category of go-to work-appropriate hairstyles because they look chic and are suitable for any work setting.
 A pinless style uses hair sticks to keep the braid in place without the need for bobby pins.
 Bonus: undo the braid for soft waves just in time for happy hour.

 Paranda is a traditional Indian hair accessory made of silk threads.
 It can be braided into strands for a colorful effect and is perfect for hairstyles for work to add a fun highlighted look that can easily be removed when needed.

-If you are wearing your hair natural, or are transitioning, protective styles are your best bet for the workplace, as they will cut down on prep time in the morning.
+If you are wearing your hair natural, or are transitioning, protective styles are your best bet for the workplace, as they will cut down on prep time in the morning (which is especially helpful for curly hair).
 Wash and redo at least once a week to keep the style looking fresh.

 French braids are easy and always look pulled together, but if you wear them to work too often they can become a bit boring.
 Looking for a refresh?
-Simply reverse your braiding pattern to create an inside-out Dutch braid for a chunky, bold updo.
+Simply reverse your braiding pattern to create a chunky, bold inside-out braid updo.

-Choosing professional hairstyles can be a challenge.
+Choosing professional hairstyles for work can be a challenge.
 It is important to understand your office culture and dress code before settling on a look.
-Stick with simple styles like low buns, chignons and French braids for conservative work places.
+Stick with simple ideas like low buns, chignons and French braids for conservative work places.
 Spice up your look slightly with temporary colors and hair accessories for more “relaxed” jobs.